-A dosette box, also known as monitored dosage system (MDS) is a plastic box designed to organise and aid administration of patient’s medication.
+A dosette box, also known as a monitored dosage system (MDS), is a plastic box designed to organize and aid the administration of a patient’s medication.
 Dosette box is composed of small sealable compartments, which hold tablets removed from blister packaging (original pack).
 Dosette box, therefore, can be useful when a patient takes many drugs at different times of the day.
-Summary of ‘What is a dossete box’ post:

 - Name of the drug

 - Precautions for use

 Each card additionally has space for additional information about dispensed drugs to allow patients to identify medication taken:

 - Form of the medicine (e.g. tablet or capsule)

 - The shape of the drug (e.g. round, prolonged)

 - Any markings present on the drug.
 This could be a number, a letter etc.